Gilles Joseph Martin Bruneteau

-Gilles-Joseph-Martin Bruneteau Saint-Suzanne ([ʒil ʒozɛf maʁtɛ̃ bʁynto sɛ̃ syzan]; 7 March 1760 – 26 August 1830) was a French Revolutionary and Napoleonic general.
+Gilles-Joseph-Martin Bruneteau, comte de Saint-Suzanne ([ʒil ʒozɛf maʁtɛ̃ bʁynto sɛ̃ syzan]; 7 March 1760 – 26 August 1830) was a French Revolutionary and Napoleonic general.
 A Grand Officer of the Legion of Honour, he was made a Count under the First French Empire.

 His name is inscribed "Ste SUZANNE" on the east pillar of the Arc de Triomphe.